apache/asterixdb/asterix-doc/src/site/markdown/aql/allens.md

     For all these functions, if any of the two inputs is `null`, `null` is returned.

-    Note that `interval-overlaps` and `interval-overlapped-by` are following the Allen's relations on the definition of overlap. `overlap` is a syntax sugar for the case that the intersect of two intervals is not empty.
+    Note that `interval-overlaps` and `interval-overlapped-by` are following the Allen's relations on the definition of overlap. `overlap` is a syntactic sugar for the case that the intersect of two intervals is not empty.

  * Examples: